capitaltg/medical-segmentation/README.md

 - iPython Notebook for resampling data - after the data access, the data needs to be run through the resampling code to ensure uniformity of the data
 - iPython Notebook for training 2D model and calculating the surface dice score - the 2D_segmentation_model iPython notebook allows for the training of the 2D model
 - iPython Notebook for training 3D model - this notebook allows for the training of the 3D model
-- A python script containing the code for the calculation of the surface dice metrics

 ## Setup and Usage
 1. Clone the repository to your local machine and run the project using the dockerfile: